fktj/dotfiles/README.md

 databricks configure
 ```

-Insert hostname and PAT and then run
+Insert the hostname to the databricks development environment and your PAT

 ```Shell
 databricks tokens list
 ```
-you should now see your token
+! you should now see your token

-Navigate to the project and open vscode.
+Navigate to the project and open vscode

 ```Shell
 code .
 ```